Jun-Zhang-32108/Embedded_Image_Processing/README.md

 ## Directory structure

 This repository is structured as follows:
+ * `spec-model` contains the executable specification of the application you need to implement for the project.
+It is provided as a ForSyDe-Haskell project which implements a network of SDF processes, capturing the functional and extra-functional specifications.
+You need to install, run and understand this model.
+Refer to the [README](spec-model/README.md) file for more information.
- * `app` contains the soure code for each project.
+ * `app` contains the soure code for the project.
 Here you can find the _hello world_ examples and our provided code snippets.
 Here is also where you shall implement your lab projects.
 It is advisable to create new folders for each new project, otherwise you will have to manage merge conflicts with each update of the main repository.
 Also, if you intend to reuse the provided build scripts, you should keep the directory structure suggested by the demo applications.
  * `bsp` is where the the "board support package" (libraries, device drivers, etc.) will be generated.
 Unless you have good reasons, you should leave it untouched.
  * `hardware` is where the architecture/hardware files reside.
 You should check it out, but for this lab you are not supposed to modify anything.
- * `reports` is where you should write and submit the reports.
-For each lab the reports _have to_ be submitted in PDF format and named `lab<x>_<surname1>_<surname2>.pdf`, in their respective path  `reports/lab<x>`.
-They must use one of the templates provided in `reports/templates`, and should contain the lab session (morning/afternoon) in the subtitle.
+ * `reports` is where you should write and submit the report, named `il2212_<surname1>_<surname2>.pdf`.
+It must use one of the templates provided in `reports/templates`, and should contain the lab session (morning/afternoon) in the subtitle.

 ## Issues.
 Contributions